Prenasalized consonant: South Asia

 Sri Lankan Malay has been in contact with Sinhala a long time and has also developed prenasalized stops.
-The spectrograms on the right show the word gaambar with a prenasalized stops and the word sambal with a sequence of nasal+voiced stop, yet not prenasalized.
+The spectrograms on the right show the word gambar with a prenasalized stop and the word sambal with a sequence of nasal+voiced stop, yet not prenasalized.
 The difference in the length of the [m] part is clearly visible.
 The nasal in the prenasalized word is much shorter than the nasal in the other word.

 This phonetic information is complemented by phonological evidence: The first vowel in gaambar is lengthened, which only happens in open syllables in Sri Lanka Malay.
-The syllabification of gaambar must be gaa.mbar then, and the syllabification of sambal sam.bal.
+The syllabification of gambar must be ga.mbar then, and the syllabification of sambal sam.bal.

 Oceania

 An example of the unitary behavior of prenasalized stops is provided by Fijian.
-In this language, as in many in Melanesia, there is a series of voiceless stops, [p, t, k], and a series of prenasalized stops, [ᵐb, ⁿd, ᵑɡ], but there are no simple voiced stops, [b, d, ɡ].
+In this language, as in many in Melanesia and also reconstructed for Proto-Oceanic, there is a series of voiceless stops, [p, t, k], and a series of prenasalized stops, [ᵐb, ⁿd, ᵑɡ], but there are no simple voiced stops, [b, d, ɡ].
 In addition, Fijian allows prenasalized stops at the beginning of a word, but it does not allow other consonant sequences.
 Thus the prenasalized stops behave like ordinary consonants.
 In some Oceanic languages, prenasalisation of voiced consonants depends on the environment.
-For example, in Raga, b and d are prenasalised when the preceding consonant is nasal (noⁿda "ours"), but not elsewhere (gida "us").
+For example, in Raga, b and d are prenasalized when the preceding consonant is nasal (noⁿda "ours"), but not elsewhere (gida "us").
+Uneapa has prenasalization word-medially, but not word-initially (goᵐbu "yam").

 When Tok Pisin is spoken by people in Papua New Guinea who have similar phonologies in their languages, voiced consonants are prenasalized.
 For example, the preposition bilong (from English belong) is pronounced [ᵐbiloŋ] by many Melanesians.
 The prenasalization behaves as a phonetic detail of voicing, rather than a separate segment.